xmindltd/xmind-sdk-swift/README.md

 Supported Platforms:

-- iOS
+- iOS 9+
-- macOS
+- macOS 10.11+

 ## Structure of XMind files

-XMind file is a zip file which contains several components, including manifest, metadata, sheets and resources
+XMind file is a zip file which contains several components, including manifest, metadata, sheets and resources.

 Resources contains all the resources of this xmind file that like images.